iluwatar/java-design-patterns/README.md

 ![alt text](./business-delegate/etc/business-delegate.png "Business Delegate")

 **Applicability:** Use the Business Delegate pattern when
-* you want loose couping between presentation and business tiers
+* you want loose coupling between presentation and business tiers
 * you want to orchestrate calls to multiple business services
 * you want to encapsulate service lookups and service calls